Sorry, you need to enable JavaScript to visit this website.

 • Auditory (e.g., deafness, hard of hearing)

-• Motor (e.g., paralysis, cerebral palsy, missing/damaged limbs)
+• Motor (e.g., paralysis, cerebral palsy, missing/damaged limbs, other injuries)

-• Cognitive (e.g., learning disabilities, brain injury, psychiatric disorders)
+• Cognitive (e.g., learning disabilities, neurological and developmental disorders, brain injury, psychiatric disorders)

 How to get started with course accessibility